nus-cs2103-AY2021S1/ip/docs/README.md

 KaTo will list out the current tasks in the task list and inform the user if it is empty.

 ### Feature 10
-Viewing the task list: `clear`

-- Example of usage:
-`clear`

-- Expected outcome:

-KaTo will clear all the current tasks in the task list and inform the user if it is empty.

-### Feature 11

 Saying bye to KaTo: `bye`